The Parkin family in Spring 2025. Photo by Seth Weber.

 strip things away, which was not fun, enjoyable or pleasant by any means.
 But I know that God is faithful.
 I can look back at times in my life, in our life together, and see, ‘Oh, this is what came out of that.’”

 They are re-learning to rejoice and enjoy family life as Charlie continues to grow stronger.
 But Krina says that isn’t their true source of contentment.
-“I am not joyful and at peace and happy because Charlie is alive. … I have peace because I know God more through this trial.”
+“I am not joyful and at peace and happy merely because Charlie is alive. … I have peace because I know God more through this trial.”

 Lynn and her husband, Doug, lead a Growth Group.
 Lynn serves as a writer and editor for Living Faith magazine and other church communications.